132nd-vWing/TRM-Brief/README.md

 ### Situation

 General situation:
 In the period of 2008-2009 tension in the world politics increased.
-Because of this Georgia turned to the west to increase political, diplomatic and military support in a situation where Russia had incresed its military capability and had conducted several military exercises on the borders to Georgia.
+Because of this Georgia turned to the west to increase political, diplomatic and military support in a situation where Russia had increased its military capability and had conducted several military exercises on the borders to Georgia.

-In 2009 Turkey and Georgia signed a deal where they establised a combined joint training range called Adjara Combined Joint Training Range (ACJTR).
+In 2009 Turkey and Georgia signed a deal where they established a combined joint training range called Adjara Combined Joint Training Range (ACJTR).
 In 2010 the tension increased again, and Georgia invited their allies into Georgia to have, on a regular basis, an enhanced forward presence in order to deter any further Russian aggression.
 As part of the enhanced forward presence, the 132nd Virtual Wing have deployed to Kutaisi airbase.
 From time to time additional allied squadrons also deploy to Kutaisi airbase in order to use the facilities at ACJTR and the surrounding ranges.

 Adjara Combined Joint Training Range consists of the following airspace (Please see google earth for more details):